poseidon/typhoon/docs/azure.md

-# AWS
+# Azure

-In this tutorial, we'll create a Kubernetes v1.9.3 cluster on AWS.
+In this tutorial, we'll create a Kubernetes v1.9.3 cluster on Azure.

 We'll declare a Kubernetes cluster in Terraform using the Typhoon Terraform module.
-On apply, a VPC, gateway, subnets, auto-scaling groups of controllers and workers, network load balancers for controllers and workers, and security groups will be created.
+On apply, an Azure Virtual Network, subnets, Availability Sets for controllers and workers, load balancers for controllers and workers, and network security groups will be created.

 Controllers and workers are provisioned to run a `kubelet`.
-A one-time [bootkube](https://github.com/kubernetes-incubator/bootkube) bootstrap schedules an `apiserver`, `scheduler`, `controller-manager`, and `kube-dns` on controllers and runs `kube-proxy` and `calico` or `flannel` on each node.
+A one-time [bootkube](https://github.com/kubernetes-incubator/bootkube) bootstrap schedules an `apiserver`, `scheduler`, `controller-manager`, and `kube-dns` on controllers and runs `kube-proxy` and `flannel` on each node.
 A generated `kubeconfig` provides `kubectl` access to the cluster.

 ## Requirements

-* AWS Account and IAM credentials
+* Azure Account and AAD credentials
-* AWS Route53 DNS Zone (registered Domain Name or delegated subdomain)
+* Azure DNS Zone (registered Domain Name or delegated subdomain)
 * Terraform v0.11.x and [terraform-provider-ct](https://github.com/coreos/terraform-provider-ct) installed locally

 ## Terraform Setup